duniter/duniter/doc/dev/git-conventions.md

    c.
 Do 3. again for each commit that will be in conflict.

 4. When you don't have any conflict anymore after `git rebase --continue`, then the rebase succeeded.
 Then rebase a remaning branch.

+To prevent accidental merge commits, we recommend that force the `--ff-only` option on the merge command:

+    git config --global merge.ff only

 ## When to push